Written by Dr Gowreeson Thevendran, MBChB (Bristol), MRCS.Ed, Dip. Sports Med.Ed, FRCS.Ed (Trauma & Ortho.), FAMS (Singapore)

 An ACL injury heightens the risk of developing osteoarthritis in the knee, a risk that persists even after ligament reconstruction surgery.
 Factors influencing the onset of osteoarthritis include the severity of the injury, any concurrent knee injuries, and your physical activity levels post-treatment.
 Consulting with your ACL surgeon for a long-term management plan is crucial.

 First-degree ACL tears, characterised by mild ligament stretching without actual tearing, can sometimes heal without surgical intervention.
 Nevertheless, the healing likelihood without surgery is generally lower for such injuries.
-Non-surgical treatments like rest, physical therapy, and bracing might be recommended to alleviate pain and manage symptoms.
+Non-surgical treatments like rest, physical therapy, and bracing might be recommended to address the pain and manage symptoms.
 Despite these measures, the potential for ongoing instability exists, underscoring the importance of continuous monitoring.

 Coverage for ACL surgery in Singapore may vary by the procedure and your specific policy.
 Patients are advised to consult the clinic to verify MediSave eligibility and insurance coverage.